Quarantine Violation

 For those persons cited by the Honolulu Police Department, Honolulu Prosecutors will frequently try to get you to plead guilty to a criminal violation of simple trespass for a nominal fine.
 This sounds much better than the prospect of a jury trial and the potential of a year in jail and a $5,000 fine.
 It is still a criminal conviction.
 It is not a decriminalized infraction!
 The HPD collects millions to issue tens of thousands of tickets, then the state, through the prosecutors, collects hundreds of thousands if not millions of dollars.
 Fight to ensure you don’t have that criminal conviction!

-I will work tirelessly to put your case behind you — where it should be.
-Contact The Law Office of Kevin O'Grady, LLC at (808) 521-3367 to learn more!
+Ready to Defend Your Rights?
+Contact The Law Office of Kevin O'Grady, LLC at (808) 521-3367 for a Consultation!